Sahana-Gangadharan/Data_Analytics/README.md

 2. Implement the DBSCAN algorithm to cluster the given 2000 data points.
 Report the right parameters to get four clusters and plot the clusters.

-The final assignment report (uploaded) contains explanations of all network parameters, results and implications.
+The final assignment report (uploaded) contains explanations for all network parameters, results and inferences.